 - Taking certain medications

-- Nerve damage due to excessive alcohol consumption, the use of tobacco products, or exposure to lead
+- Nerve damage due to excessive alcohol consumption, smoking, or lead exposure

 - Stinging insects, mites, or animal bites

 - Allergies to shellfish

 - Stroke or other ischemic attack

 Home remedies and recommendations to alleviate tingling in your arms and legs